 Acts 3:19

-We will talk about repentance in a future unit.
-It doesn’t just mean turning from unbelief to belief.
-It also means turning from sin to holiness.
-I would also like to tell you that this does not mean a Christian who falls into sin is lost or has not truly repented.
-We will cover all of that soon.
+Repentance doesn’t just mean turning from unbelief to belief; it also means turning from sin to holiness.
+You can not turn to God without also turning away from sin.
+The two are in opposite directions!
+However, this does not imply that a Christian who falls into sin is lost or has not truly repented.
+We will address this in more detail in a future unit.

 Matthew 10:32